The Crossfade settings screen on your Station Menu lets you have more control over the crossfade transitions between your Music and Talk tracks.

 The Crossfade settings apply to songs and talk segments played in AutoDJ and Scheduled Event modes.
 Ads and IDs do not have crossfading applied to them.
 When you save the settings here, the crossfade parameters are applied to tracks played in AutoDJ mode, as well as Playlists and Clockwheels that you’ve placed on the Scheduler.

-To edit your crossfade settings, click Sources -> AutoDJ from the Station Menu as indicated below.
+To edit your crossfade settings, click Streaming → AutoDJ from the Station Menu as indicated below.

-Next, select "Crossfade" from the "Sources -> AutoDJ Settings" screen.
+Next, select Crossfade from the Streaming → AutoDJ screen.

 The following steps will allow you to adjust the Crossfade Duration, Type, Fade In, & Fade Out.